Model

 For multi-class problems, the aggregation strategy of metrics is a critical design choice.
 Macro, micro, and weighted variants of F1-score answer different questions and should be selected based on how classification errors are valued.
 If errors on small or rare classes are substantively important, unweighted macro metrics are preferable, as they prevent dominant classes from masking poor performance elsewhere.
 Conversely, weighted metrics may be appropriate when the operational focus is primarily on high-frequency categories.
 In all cases, relying solely on aggregated metrics is insufficient; class-level evaluation is essential to identify systematic biases and uneven model performance.

-dataset stratification is an important design choice rather than a universal requirement.
+The way dataset stratification is performed to properly evaluate the model depends on the specific use case.
 Stratified train–test splits by class are particularly valuable when poor model performance on rare categories is a critical concern, as they ensure that small but substantively relevant classes are adequately represented during evaluation.
 However, if the primary objective is to optimize performance on high-frequency classes and errors on rare classes are considered less critical, strict stratification may be less essential.
 The choice should therefore be guided by how classification errors are weighted and interpreted in the specific application context.

 Finally, evaluation datasets must be representative of future data, not just historical samples.
 Regular evaluation on newly collected data, combined with expert review, is necessary to detect model drift and to ensure sustainable model quality over time.